udacity/cd14128-starter/starter/README.md

 ### Step 3: Implement the GetPost Handler
 File: `controllers/post_controller.go`

-Task: Complete the `GetPost` function to retrieve all posts from the database.
+Task: Complete the `GetPost` function to retrieves a specific post by ID

 Instructions:

-- Query the pages table to retrieve all records.
+- Query the posts table to retrieve a specific post by ID.
 - If there’s an error, return a `500` status with an error message.
 - If successful, return a `200` status and the list of pages as JSON.